 As a group, create an outline for your report that consists of a list of contents and/or a paragraph explaining what each section will be about.
 Clarify how each section relates to all the others.

-Decide roughly how long (how many words or pages) each section should be.
+Decide roughly how long (how many words, pages or minutes) each section should be.

 Who does what?